 Knight on the Town

 The main fundraiser each year is the Knight on the Town.
-It is an event that brings the community together for food, drinks, and fun but more importantly, to raise the largest portion of the money that is used to fund grants throughout the year, grants that are used to support district initiatives, teachers and students.
-Previously held in the spring, starting in 2016 we are transitioning to a fall event.
+It is an event that brings the community together for food, drinks, and fun but more importantly, to raise the largest portion of the money used to fund grants that support district initiatives, teachers and students.

 Do you like to plan events?
 Do you own a business and would like to know more about how you can promote your business or become a sponsor, donate to the silent auction, or place an ad in the program?
 Are you a worker bee?
 Don’t want to be “in charge” of anything but would like to help the day of the event, we need you too!
 Contact Us